sunknudsen/privacy-guides/docs/README.md

 Please use comments on [YouTube](https://www.youtube.com/sunknudsen) or [PeerTube](https://peertube.sunknudsen.com/video-channels/sunknudsen_channel/videos) when possible as others may be able to help (two brains are better than one).

-## How to peer review and sign a guide
+## How to peer review and sign guide

 > Heads-up: in order to establish a web of trust, peer reviewers are expected to have public track records.